 Select a New York registered agent

-Most states require you to designate a registered agent before forming a PLLC or LLC.
+Many states require you to designate a New York registered agent before forming a PLLC or LLC.
 This is the PLLC’s official contact person and the one who receives legal notices such as service of process when a business is sued.
 New York is different in that, by default, the New York Secretary of State is listed as your official registered agent.
 But the state still gives you the option of naming your own registered agent instead.
 The agent must be an entity or individual available during regular business hours at a registered office within the state.

 Although you can leave the Secretary of State as your registered agent, it’s actually possible to save a good deal of money using a registered agent service like ZenBusiness instead, as we explain in this article.